leangjia/blender_docs/manual/scene_layout/object/editing/transform/control/precision.rst

 With the Transform Gizmo
 ------------------------

-Hold :kbd:`Ctrl`, :kbd:`Shift` or :kbd:`Shift-Ctrl` and click on the appropriate gizmo handle.
-Then move the mouse in the desired direction.
-The reverse action will also work i.e. clicking the gizmo handle and then holding the shortcut key for precision control.
+Select the gizmo handle then while moving the mouse hold :kbd:`Ctrl`, :kbd:`Shift` or :kbd:`Shift-Ctrl` to activate precision control or snapping.

 .. seealso::